 Should you get this card?

-Since the Barclaycard Arrival Plus® World Elite Mastercard® offers eligible first-time cardmembers 40,000 bonus miles after spending $3,000 on purchases on the card in the first 90 days, the best time to sign up for the card may be when you already have expensive, upcoming travel plans.
-By booking $3,000 worth of airline tickets, hotels, cruises, or other travel expenses, you can trigger both the 40,000 bonus miles and generate qualifying travel purchases to redeem against your new miles.
-Waiving the $89 annual fee the first year adds to the card’s value, too.
+Since the Barclaycard Arrival Plus® World Elite Mastercard® offers eligible first-time cardmembers 60,000 bonus miles after spending $5,000 on purchases on the card in the first 90 days, the best time to sign up for the card may be when you already have expensive, upcoming travel plans.
+By booking $5,000 worth of airline tickets, hotels, cruises, or other travel expenses, you can trigger both the 60,000 bonus miles and generate qualifying travel purchases to redeem against your new miles.

 Advertiser Disclosure: Many of the credit card offers that appear on this site are from companies from which we receive compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all companies or all available products or all available credit card offers.
 Credit Sesame is an independent comparison service provider.
 Reasonable efforts have been made to maintain accurate information throughout our website, mobile apps, and communication methods; however, all information is presented without warranty or guarantee.
 The editorial content on this page is not provided by any credit card issuer.
 Any opinions, analysis, reviews, or recommendations expressed here are author’s alone, not those of any credit card issuer, and have not been reviewed, approved or otherwise endorsed by any credit card issuer.
 All images and trademarks are the property of their respective owners.